chinyeep123/chinyeep123/README.md

 # Patrick Wan

 # About Me
 My name's Patrick 👦.
-I'm a PHP Developer working in [Odesi eCOB](https://odesi.tech/).
+I'm a Senior Fullstack Developer working in [Genejunction Sdn Bhd]([https://odesi.tech/](https://genejunction.com/)).
 💪  Like to learn any new technology, such as Laravel Livewire, Flutter, Vue JS, React JS, etc.
 👨‍💻 I'm also a Technical Writer 📰 [@Medium](https://medium.com/@patrickwanchinyeep).
 💬  Reach me out for any problem faced in Web Backend development (Laravel, React JS, Vue JS, Jquery).
 I'm open to feedback and suggestions!.